pub trait WidgetExt: IsA<Widget> + 'static {

 allocation, however.

-So a layout container is guaranteed that its children stay inside the assigned bounds, but not that they have exactly the bounds the container assigned.
+So a layout widget is guaranteed that its children stay inside the assigned bounds, but not that they have exactly the bounds the widget assigned.

 §Deprecated since 4.12